Ultrasound uses high-frequency sound waves to make images of organs and structures inside the body.

-An ultrasound machine creates images that allow various organs in the body to be examined.
+An ultrasound machine creates makes images so that organs in the body to be examined.
 The machine sends out high-frequency sound waves, which reflect off body structures.
-A computer receives these reflected waves and uses them to create a picture.
-Unlike with an x-ray or CT scan, there is no ionizing radiation exposure with this test.
+A computer receives the waves and uses them to create a picture.
+Unlike with an x-ray or CT scan, this test does not use ionizing radiation.

-Preparation for the procedure will depend on the body region being examined.
+Your preparation will depend on the part of the body being examined.

-Results are considered normal if the organs and structures in the region being examined are normal in appearance.
+Results are considered normal if the organs and structures being examined look okay.

-The significance of abnormal results will depend on the body region being examined and the nature of the problem.
-Consult your health care provider with any questions and concerns.
+The meaning of abnormal results will depend on the part of the body being examined and the problem found.
+Talk to your health care provider about your questions and concerns.

 Cosgrove DO, Meire HB, Lim A, Eckersley RJ.
 Ultrasound: general principles.
 In: Adam A, Dixon AK, eds.
 Grainger & Allison's Diagnostic Radiology: A Textbook of Medical Imaging.
 5th ed.
 New York, NY: Churchill Livingstone; 2008:chap 3.